In this article

 Table of contents

-Both gross profit and net profit are backward-looking measures, focused on the amount of money a company made on a period that has already passed.
+You'll find both gross profits and net profits on a company's income statement.
+Both gross profit and net profit are backward-looking measures, focused on the amount of money a company made in a period that has already passed.
 But there are also some critical distinctions between the two.

 What is gross profit?